-Connection Points is a large scale public facing installation of coloured vinyl on the windows of the Art Station building on a prominent position in Saxmundham High Street.
-Inspired by the building’s former life as a telephone exchange a series of curving arcs form colourful wires that weave their way across the window panes – intersecting, overlapping and connecting with the architecture.
+Connection Points is a large scale public facing installation of coloured vinyl on the windows of the Art Station building on a prominent position on Saxmundham High Street.
+Inspired by the building’s former life as a telephone exchange, a series of curving arcs form colourful wires that weave their way across the window panes – intersecting, overlapping and connecting with the architecture.

-This dynamic new site-specific installation combines shapes to create a whole form allowing the colours and forms to imagine the energy of the pulsating circuits in a hub of activity.
-The colour palette is complimentary to the heritage palette of the building with a choice of meditative and calming colours for its current occupants.
+This dynamic new site-specific installation combines shapes to create a whole form allowing arcs of colours to imagine the energy of the pulsating circuits in a hub of activity.
+The colour palette is complementary to the heritage interiors of the building with a choice of meditative and calming colours for its current occupants.
 The design builds on Grady’s earlier artwork Sunrise which was created in 2020 for The Waiting Place exhibition in the Art Station’s foyer.

 Fiona Grady is a site-responsive artist.
 Her colourful geometric artworks are architectural interventions that transform the physical spaces they are situated within.
 They are allow their setting to become a canvas that defines the size of the artwork and provides inspiration for the motifs used within the designs, to connect them to their location.

 Born into a family of mathematicians she has always had a keen eye for balance using ratios of numbers and logical approaches to divide the space.
 She considers her process as problem solving.
 She refers to her artworks as giant jigsaw puzzles, as they employs repetition of forms to build a larger image, using each piece to create a whole picture, that has an unconscious equilibrium within its surroundings.
 Her practice recognizes the relationship between architecture, installation art and decoration.
 She plays with light, surface and scale; each piece changes with the light of day emphasizing the passing of time and the ephemeral nature of the work to create ambient environments.